snicholson-qualys/container_vuln_csv/README.md

 # Debug
 Debug file for script run, located in ./debug folder with time/date stamp per line.
 To disable debug, comment out all lines containing "debug"

+# License
+*THIS SCRIPT IS PROVIDED TO YOU "AS IS."
+TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
+IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS*